-Robin Leonard is the project coordinator for Our State of Generosity.
-She manages the day-to-day operations of the project, supervises the fellows, coordinates the work of the consultants, as well as providing direction and leadership for creation of the web-based platform.
+Robin Leonard was the project coordinator for Our State of Generosity.
+She managed the day-to-day operations of the project, supervised the fellows, coordinated the work of consultants, and providing direction and leadership for creation of the web-based platform.
 She served several years in an executive administrative capacity at the Johnson Center for Philanthropy at Grand Valley State University (GVSU).
 Prior to GVSU she held various positions at the W.K.
 Kellogg Foundation, including eight years of service in the Philanthropy and Volunteerism programming area.

 Connor McLaughlin was the student assistant for Our State of Generosity.
 In addition to providing assistance with the day-to-day operations, he conducted research, copy edits, and is the author of many of the leader profiles.
 Connor has also assisted in processing historical documents for the partner organizations.

 Nicole Fisher was the project assistant for Our State of Generosity.
 Her work was focused on editing video interviews, copy-editing, and ensuring content was ready for the web-based platform.
 Now that her work with OSoG is complete, she plans to attend graduate school for Rhetoric and Composition and teach writing at the post-secondary level.

 The first Agard and Orosz Student Fellows in Philanthropy were recruited and appointed in the fall of 2012, with support from endowment funds established by friends of Joel J. Orosz and Kathy Agard upon their retirement from Grand Valley State University.
 The fellows can be undergraduate or graduate students with both experience and interest in philanthropy and nonprofit careers.
 More information related to the Joel J. Orosz Fellowships in Philanthropy and the Kathy Agard Fellowships in Community Philanthropy can be found here.